Government Agency Improves Enterprise Architecture in Order to Support Defense Distribution System

-WWT Asynchrony Labs became the prime contractor for Enterprise Architecture support at USTRANSOM in 2008.
-USTRANSCOM’s original enterprise-focus was on the “as is” architecture: documenting the current state of the organization.
-We helped USTRANSCOM shift that focus to the “to be” architecture and develop an actionable way forward for the Command.
+USTRANSCOM's original enterprise-focus was on the "as is" architecture: documenting the current state of the organization.
+We helped USTRANSCOM shift that focus to the "to be" architecture and develop an actionable way forward for the Command.

-At the heart of the new effort were three phases of implementation: the Conceptual Architecture, the Prescriptive Architecture, and the Transition Architecture.
+At the heart of the new effort were three phases of implementation: the Conceptual Architecture, the Prescriptive Architecture and the Transition Architecture.

 The Conceptual Architecture was delivered (on-schedule) within 90 days from the start of the project and was signed by the Commander of USTRANSCOM.
 This document outlined the future vision and blueprint for the Enterprise Architecture to be built in subsequent phases, delineating the concepts, ideas, and overarching principles that informed the re-imagined relationships between the component parts of the Enterprise.

 USTRANSCOM originally envisioned spending one year building-out the Prescriptive Architecture before beginning the Transition Architecture.
-However, instead of waiting a full year to completely finish the Prescriptive Architecture, we leveraged our experience with Agile software development practices to deliver value as soon as possible.
+However, instead of waiting a full year to completely finish the Prescriptive Architecture, we leveraged our experience with agile software development practices to deliver value as soon as possible.

 We iterated cycles of Prescriptive and Transition Architecture simultaneously, building just enough of the Prescriptive Architecture to leverage in creating and delivering Transition Architectures.
 This allowed USTRANSCOM not only to start making decisions based on Transition Architectures one to two years sooner than originally planned, but also to learn from early delivery efforts and improve the end architecture at a lower cost.